Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: rational -matrix from the A-model localization

 The factor $1/N!$ comes from the order of the Weyl-group factor in \eqref{eq:the correlation functions of GLSMs observables}.
 This proves \eqref{eq:partition function of GLSM on the coulomb branch}.
 Substituting \eqref{eq:partition function on the coulomb branch, derived} in \eqref{eq:the correlation functions of GLSMs observables} gives \eqref{eq:generic expression of correlation functions of GLSM observables}.
 The poles of JK prescription for the positive (effective) FI parameter ($\xi>0$, where $\xi$ is defined in \eqref{eq:the definition of effective FI parameter}) are given by

 coming from the intersection of hyperplanes $\mcal{H}^k_{\mcal{I}}$ in \eqref{eq:the singular hyperplanes} associated with fundamental chiral multiplets $\mcal{Q}\indices{_a^i}$.
-Note that we need to take the contribution from all poles, i.e. all pairs $(a,i)$.
-In the following, we provide further details on this choice of JK poles in the computation of R-matrix.
+Note that we need to take the contribution from all poles, i.e., all pairs $(a,i)$.
+In the following, we provide further details on this choice of JK poles in the computation of $R$-matrix.

-\paragraph{Jeffrey-Kirwan Poles for the Computation of R-Matrix} Let us give the details of the choice \eqref{eq:the JK poles} of JK poles necessary for the computation of R-matrix in \ref{sec:construction of geometric r-matrix}.
-Although we have stated the poles in \eqref{eq:the JK poles}, we give more details on this choice using the formalism of \cite{ClossetCremonesiPark201504}, as reviewed in \S\ref{sec:two-point function of GLSM observables}.
+{\bf Jeffrey--Kirwan poles for the computation of $\boldsymbol{R}$-matrix.} Let us give the details of the choice \eqref{eq:the JK poles} of JK poles necessary for the computation of $R$-matrix in \ref{sec:construction of geometric r-matrix}.
+Although we have stated the poles in \eqref{eq:the JK poles}, we give more details on this choice using the formalism of \cite{ClossetCremonesiPark201504}, as reviewed in Section~\ref{sec:two-point function of GLSM observables}.
 As we have explained there, the choice of JK poles depends on the choice of the (effective) FI parameter $\xi$, defined in \eqref{eq:the definition of effective FI parameter}.

 For the $1$-magnon sector, we have a $\U(1)$ gauge theory with $\SU(2)$ fundamental $\mcal{Q}^i$ and antifundamental $\wt{\mcal{Q}}_i$ flavors.
 Using \eqref{eq:the weights for the fundamental and antifundamental representations} and \eqref{eq:the singular hyperplanes}, the equations of hyperplanes \eqref{eq:the singular hyperplanes} are given by